natural-transformation/sbtix/README.md

 #### Typical regeneration flow

 1. `sbtix-gen-all2` – regenerates every `repo.nix` layer (`repo.nix`, `project/repo.nix`, `project/project/repo.nix`).
 Check these files into VCS so CI and teammates get the same locks.
 2. `sbtix genComposition` – renders `sbtix-generated.nix` using the shared template.
-That file embeds a `builtins.fetchTree` block that points back to the sbtix revision you used for generation, so the Nix build fetches (and copies) the plugin directly from the store instead of relying on a `sbtix-plugin-under-test.jar` in your working tree.
-If you do not already have a `default.nix`, sbtix also writes a minimal import stub for you.
+   - When sbtix is run from a flake-provided binary (or when `SBTIX_SOURCE_URL`, `SBTIX_SOURCE_REV`, and `SBTIX_SOURCE_NAR_HASH` are set), the generated file embeds a pinned `builtins.fetchTree`/`fetchgit` block that points back to the exact sbtix revision you used for generation.
+This keeps flake evaluation pure.
+   - If those pins are not available, sbtix cannot emit a portable, flake-pure-safe source reference.
+In that case, regenerate using a flake-provided sbtix (or provide the pins) before running `nix build` in a downstream flake.
 3. Commit the refreshed `repo.nix` files (and the generated `.nix` files you intend to keep, e.g. `sbtix-generated.nix`) before running `nix build`.

 ### Creating a build